Passport Down Under is reader-supported and may earn commission from purchases made through links in this article.

 With the Cudgegong River flowing through its heart, Mudgee is one of those historic country towns that just oozes charm.
 It’s located around 3.5 hours’ drive from Sydney and is a beloved foodie destination, with exceptional wine and epicurean fare.
 The winter months are perfect for fire-side wine tasting and feasting until you’re full, followed by a gentle stroll to admire the town’s beautifully preserved colonial buildings.
 If you’re feeling more adventurous, the hiking trails and picturesque gorges of World Heritage-listed Wollemi National Park are just a stone’s throw away.
-Unleash your adventurous side and feel as though you are staring in a blockbuster rom-com with a classy horseride, brunch and winery tour.
+Unleash your adventurous side and feel as though you are staring in a blockbuster rom-com with an intimate Opal Polishing Workshop.

 Photo Credit: Sierra Escape

 Winter is also the best time to be toasting marshmallows by the fire at an adults-only glamping retreat.
 Sierra Escape (just 20 minutes’ drive from Mudgee) offers exactly that, with five luxurious tents to choose from.
 No creature comfort has been overlooked, with freestanding bathtubs, indoor fireplaces and outdoor fire pits, plus designer kitchens for those who prefer to self-cater.
 If not, you can learn about biodynamic farming while dining at the outstanding Zin House, which sources much of its produce from its extensive kitchen gardens and orchards.